wenboguo-1/MazeProject/README.md

  A sample designed game that allows players to explore the maze

  User stories
- • Different kinds of difficulty for user to choose
+ • Different kinds of difficulty for user to choose;
- • Move objects manually to get out of the maze
+ • Move objects manually to get out of the maze;
- • Auto generating and finding a path in the maze
+ • Auto generating and finding a path in the maze;
  • Auto generating and finding a path in the maze
- • Animation
+ • Animation;

  Implementations

- • Implemented based on java GUI components with MVC pattern and DFS algorithm
+ • Implemented based on java GUI components with MVC pattern and DFS algorithm;

 ## Video Walkthrough